NextGenSeek/Calcification/README.md

 # Calcification

-Several scripts used for scRNA-seq and RNA_seq to study calcification
+Several scripts used for scRNA-seq, RNA_seq, GWAS and Master Regulator Analysis